ldynia/archcolider/3.ViewsAndPerspectives/InformationModels.md

 **Meal stock updates**

-The main accent here is how data on client's devices will be updated and information about available meals can be kept up to date.
+The main accent here is how the data about available meals will be updated in real-time on clients devices.
 Based on the diagram and the business model updates might be sent to users based on their location.
 Location might update every time when the user opens the application.

 ![](../img/IM_meal_stock_update.PNG)